phockett/ePSproc/README.md

 ePSproc scripts are designed for photoionization studies, and specifically:
 - Read raw photoionization matrix elements from ePS output files with "dumpIdy" segments
-- Calculate MF-PADs from the matrix elements
+- Calculate MF-PADs from the matrix elements (ePSproc_MFPAD.m, see also ePSproc_NO2_MFPADs_demo.m)
 - Plot MF-PADs
 - Plot X-sects
+- (Beta testing): Calculate MF-BLMs from matrix elements, see ePSproc_MFBLM.m
+- (Under development): Calculate AF-BLMs from matrix elements.

 The scripts are currently written for Matlab.
 The distribution currently contains:
 - a set of functions for processing (ePSproc*.m files)